Skip to content

 • How to apply for Charitable Status

-Provision of practical training supports linked to group’s programme of activities youth leadership, child protection.
+Provision of practical training supports linked to the group’s programme of activities such as youth leadership and child protection.

 Community Based Social Enterprises